| Minutes of August

 |

-Jacob Bump: after returning from the West, he went with Sylvester to
+Brother Jacob Bump said that since the Brethren return[ed] from the West, that he went with Sylvester to

 |